galaxynetwork/networks/genesis-validator.md

 - identity (keybase key hash, this is used to get validator logos in block explorers. optional)
 - pubkey (gotten in previous step)

 Note that your gentx will be rejected if you use an amount greater than what you have as liquid from the airdrop.
 Recall only 20% of your fairdrop allocation is liquid at genesis.
-Also, note that Galaxy has a chain-mandated minimum commission rate of 5%.**이 부분 수정 필요한지 검토 필요합니다. 에어드랍량의 20%만 유동성 이라는 문구와 최저수수료율 문구가 우리체인에 적절한가요?**
+Also, note that Galaxy has a chain-mandated minimum commission rate of 5%.

 If you would like to override the memo field, use the `--ip` and `--node-id` flags.

-An example genesis command would thus look like: **이 아랫 부분 수정 필요한지 검토 필요합니다.**
+An example genesis command would thus look like:

 ```sh
 galaxyd gentx <key_name> 1000000uglx \